With BlockID, go passwordless with the highest levels of identity and authentication assurance.

 - Redirect URI - The redirect URI for your Auth0 tenant, like

 https://<YOUR_AUTH0_DOMAIN>/login/callback.
-Your Auth0 domain is either your custom domain, if one is configured, or your tenant name and a region (for most tenants) prepended to
+Your Auth0 domain is your custom domain, if one is configured, or your tenant name and maybe a region plus

 auth0.com.
-More information on Auth0 tenant domains are here.
+More information on Auth0 tenant domains here.